m90/rasa-dialogflow-interpreter/README.md

         'dialogflow-project-name',
         # if you omit the `service_account_json` parameter the value
         # exported to GOOGLE_APPLICATION_CREDENTIALS will be used instead
-        service_account_json='dialogflow-project-name.json'
+        service_account_json='dialogflow-project-name.json',
     ))

-msg = agent.handle_message('Hello DialogFlow!')
+msg = agent.handle_message('Hello Dialogflow!')
 ```

-Note that due to the way that Dialogflow works, the returned `entities` will currently always be empty.
+Note that due to the way that Dialogflow currently works, the returned `entities` will currently always be empty.

 ### License
 MIT © [Frederik Ring](http://www.frederikring.com)